Your staff members have statutory employment rights. They’re set out in law to ensure equal and fair treatment.

 When you agree on changes with your employees, you should do the following:

 - Write to them within one month of the amendment (detailing what has changed).

 - Tell your employees where to find information about the changes (if the updates aren’t recorded in their contract).

 How to offer extra employee support

 If you want to make updating contracts or other documents as easy as possible, you can use our employee support software.

 It allows you to manage your employees’ records in one place and offer your staff members services such as confidential advice lines and face-to-face counselling.

-Your employees will also have access to review their contracts, your staff handbook and any other documents where changes are recorded.
+Your employees will also have access to review their contracts, your staff handbook, and any other documents where you record changes.